nuvibit/nuvibit.com/content/english/solutions/terraform-collection/_index.md

   # feature at the left of the image
   left_side:
-  - title : "Infrastructure as Code"
+  - title : "100% Terraform-native"
     icon : "fa-file-code"
-    content : "At the heart of our Foundation Blueprint are [Terraform modules](https://developer.hashicorp.com/terraform/tutorials/modules/module 'Terraform Modules Overview'), which dramatically simplify the management of the entire Cloud Foundation."
+    content : "Manage your AWS Foundation / Landing Zone entirely with Terraform without any dependencies on AWS Control Tower and CloudFormation."

-  - title : "Scalability"
+  - title : "Enterprise-ready and scalable"
     icon : "fa-chart-line"
-    content : "Our Foundation is designed with scalability in mind and can grow with your workloads."
+    content : "Designed for enterprises with high scalability requirements while leveraging industry standards and AWS best practices."

-  - title : "Well Architected"
+  - title : "Designed for GitOps"
-    icon : "fa-drafting-compass"
+    icon : "fa-brands fa-git"
-    content : "Our reference architectures are based on practical experience, best practices and the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected 'AWS Well-Architected')."
+    content : "Manage your AWS Foundation / Landing Zone with a full GitOps approach.
+A self-service portal can be easily integrated via Git."

   # feature at the right of the image
   right_side:
-  - title : "Tailored to your needs" icon : "fa-cut" content : "A great Foundation is just as unique as the customer himself and that's why we adjust our Blueprint exactly to your needs."
+  - title : "Get updates and support" icon : "fa-handshake-angle" content : "Receive updates and support for our modules and keep your Foundation up to date and running.
+We specialize in AWS and Terraform with years of hands-on experience."

-  - title : "Transition of the organization" icon : "fa-building" content : "We put a lot of focus on the organizational structures and cloud strategy to maximize opportunities for success."
+  - title : "Accelerate your cloud journey" icon : "fa-truck-fast" content : "Building a scalable Landing Zone takes a lot of time and effort.
+We've poured all of our expertise into our collection, with focus on painless deployment and management."

-  - title : "Workshops & Training"
+  - title : "Continuously growing"
-    icon : "fa-chalkboard-teacher"
+    icon : "fa-seedling"
-    content : "Our goal is to enable our customers to successfully adopt and operate our Foundation Blueprint."
+    content : "We are continuously expanding and improving our collection, relying heavily on feedback from our customers."

 markdown_content:
   enable: true